 In fact, I have nothing but debt to pay and monthly bills associated with this Foundation.

 I’m not complaining.
 As an ophthalmologist, for 24 years I received just compensation.
-And for 21 of those years, I received a healthy and typical 6-figure income as an eye physician and surgeon (Eye MD).
+And for 21 of those years, I received a healthy (and typical) income as an eye physician and surgeon (Eye MD).
 I made some good choices and we’ve been blessed, in many ways.

 I knew that I could not work full-time at any position, and complete this research and book, in a timely fashion.
 Working full-time at the research and writing the book (Ancestral Dietary Strategy to Prevent and Treat Macular Degeneration), I accomplished in 18 months what would have taken me five or six years to accomplish, if I were practicing full-time.

 And I knew, every day people were losing vision to AMD.
 The clock was ticking…